 Keep Your Guinea Pig Well

 Preventing disease through healthy habits is the key to keeping your guinea pigs as healthy as possible.
-Ensure you are feeding your guinea pig the correct food (check out our nutrition section) and that their dry pellets contain added goodness to support their immune systems.
+Ensure you are feeding your guinea pig the correct food.
+Dry pellets contain added goodness to support their immune systems.

 Provide plenty of hay for both eating and playing with.
 Guinea pigs love hay which means it can get rather expensive to give them enough for eating, sleeping in, digging in, playing in and soiling!
 We prefer to buy expensive hay for filling hay racks and for eating.
 Then we purchase cheaper hay for sleeping and all the other activities guinea pigs love hay for!